 For more ways to contact the three reporting bureaus please click on the link to Clark Howard’s article mentioned above.

-All of us at Smith & Howard Wealth Management take your security very seriously.
+All of us at Smith and Howard Wealth Management take your security very seriously.
 If you have questions or if we can help, please contact Lisa Curles

 or Rob Kaercher